vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 Saranagati Gadyam

-(like the mischievous pranks of children); mardava softness o feel
+(like the mischievous pranks of children); mardava softness o fee।

 which brooks no separation from beloved devotees; arjava straight forwardness in word, deed and thought; sauhārda friendlihess; samya- being equally accessible to all irrespective o apparent differences; karunya - mercy; madhurya